gilt/tech-blog/_posts/2017-01-03-instant-voucher-serverless.md

 Secondly, we hope AWS can provide versioning/aliasing for Step Functions so we can gain immutability out of the box instead of forcing immutability on our side.
 Any support for blue/green deployment would be even better.

 Also, we expect AWS to provide better filtering/searching abilities on the Step Function dashboard so we can gain some fundamental data analytics from historical executions.
+This could be obtained by declaring some "searchable" fields and relative types in the SF definition.

 ### Future Work
 From an architecture perspective, we are trying to standardize a continous delivery process for our serverless components.
 At the moment, what we have is "poor man's CI/CD" - some bash/node scripts which use AWS CloudFormation SDK to provision resources.
 There are varioius tools available either from AWS or the serverless community such as [Terraform](https://www.terraform.io/), [CodePipeline](https://aws.amazon.com/documentation/codepipeline/) that we are trying to integrate with to provide a frictionless process to production.